How to Use QR Codes in Retail: 6 Brands Doing it Right

 Since QR Codes have been around for more than a decade now, there is already a considerable share of larger retailers that have successfully started the use of QR Code campaigns.
 This makes it even more crucial for the rest of the market to keep up with the technology trend to stay well with the market competition.

 Most retailer marketers though are still using static QR Codes.
 But static QR Codes have limitations like not allowing you to change the URLs once they have been set.
-Platforms like Beaconstac provide a dynamic QR Code Generator with features like the ability to change URLs and reuse the same QR Codes.
+Platforms such as Beaconstac provide a dynamic QR Code Generator with features like the ability to change URLs and reuse the same QR Codes.

 QR Codes in shops can be used for quick payments at the checkout counter.
 Several platforms such as Walmart, PayPal, and IKEA offer QR Code payments for quick checkouts.